Fix: IRQL GT ZERO AT SYSTEM SERVICE error in Windows 10

-After disabling this feature problems with IRQL_GT_ZERO_AT_SYSTEM_SERVICE should be resolved.
+After disabling this feature problems with IRQL GT ZERO AT SYSTEM SERVICE should be resolved.

 - READ ALSO: Fix: Windows 10 Update Error 80244018

-Solution 5 – Update your BIOS
+Solution 9 – Update your BIOS

 To see how to update your BIOS, you need to check your motherboard manual for detailed instructions.
 As for required files, you can download the latest BIOS for your motherboard from your motherboard manufacturer’s website.
 Bear in mind that you can cause permanent damage to your PC if you don’t update BIOS properly, therefore be extra careful.

-Solution 6 – Check for hardware problems
+Solution 10 – Check for hardware problems

 As we already mentioned, BSoD errors can be caused by faulty hardware, so it’s advised to check if your hardware is working properly.
 If you installed any new hardware recently, you need to remove it or replace it and check if your PC is working without it.